Brainvibe/travelportugal/README.md

 * Travel agencies that look to gather more information to create their holiday bundles.
 * Tourists that want to plan their holidays or already booked a holiday to Portugal.
-* Users curious about what Portugal has to offer.
+* Users curious about what Portugal has to offer as a holiday destination.

 ### User Stories

 * As a tourist or Travel Agency, I want to find easily the information I need.
 * As a general user, I want a contact option, in case I need more detailed information.
-* As a tourist, I want to see recommended options to have an idea where to go or a start point to plan my holidays.
+* As a tourist, I want to see recommended options to have an idea where to go or a starting point to plan my holidays.
 * As a travel agency, I want to have information on all attractions or any specific activities in a certain location.
 * As a tourist, I want to be able to find any commodities available to me on a specific city I want to visit.